 Products liability cases can involve consumer goods, office equipment, industrial equipment and any product sold.
 If you are hurt due to any type of defective product, whether at home or at work, you may have a case for which to seek recovery.

 Products Liability Resources

 Governor’s Office of Consumer Protection: This state agency protects consumers from unfair and deceptive practices.2 Martin Luther King Jr. Drive, Suite 356

 Georgia Watch: This nonprofit organization advocates for consumers in the state.55 Marietta Street, NW

-Emanuel Balams represents people who have been hurt by products they have purchased and helps them get the recovery they deserve.
-He is a skilled Atlanta products liability lawyer who will fight for you if you've been injured by any type of defect.
+ReShea Balams represents people who have been hurt by products they have purchased and helps them get the recovery they deserve.
+She is a skilled Atlanta products liability lawyer who will fight for you if you’ve been injured by any type of defect.
 Call (404) 445-2005 today to schedule a free consultation to discuss the details of your case.